All winners

 Judges may serve as either regional judges or state judges (not both) and will be required to complete a unified application to judge for either regionals or state finals.
 Judges should avoid interaction with all competitors until the event is completed.

-Judging for the 2024 competition will include:
+Judging for the 2024 competition included:

 Usual timeframe for Judges commitment: Apply in January.
 End of March-April: Judges prep session, Pre-competition review, Judging day of competition